<?xml version="1.0" encoding="utf-8"?>

 </description>

-<guid isPermaLink="true">http://operaphila.podomatic.com/entry/2011-04-15T09_53_06-07_00</guid>
+<guid isPermaLink="true">https://operaphila.podomatic.com/entry/2011-04-15T09_53_06-07_00</guid>

-<pubDate>Fri, 15 Apr 2011 16:53:06 GMT</pubDate>
+<pubDate>Fri, 15 Apr 2011 16:53:06 +0000</pubDate>

 <dc:creator>Opera Philadelphia</dc:creator>